 WALK Bridge Construction News

-In other related projects, anticipate overnight alternating traffic patterns for utility upgrades along East Avenue from Fitch Street to Winfield Street in East Norwalk.
+On other related projects, traffic patterns for utility upgrades along East Avenue between Olmstead Place and Fitch Street continue as part of new underground utilities in East Norwalk.

 Public Invited to Meeting Regarding the Strawberry Hill Avenue Railroad Bridge Project in Norwalk